obonaventure/cnp3/book/application/application.rst

 .. [#froot] A copy of the information maintained by each root nameserver is available at http://www.internic.net/zones/root.zone

+.. [#frootv6] Until February 2008, the root DNS servers only had IPv4 addresses.
+IPv6 addresses were added to the root DNS servers slowly to avoid creating problems as discussed in http://www.icann.org/en/committees/security/sac018.pdf In 2010, several DNS root servers are still not reachable by using IPv6.

 .. [#fnamed.root] The current list of the IP addresses of the root nameservers is maintained at http://www.internic.net/zones/named.root .
 These IP addresses are stable and root nameservers seldom change their IP addresses.
 DNS resolvers must however maintain an up-to-date copy of this file.

 .. [#fdozen] There are currently 13 root servers.
 In practice, some of these root servers are themselves implemented as a set of distinct physical servers.
 See http://www.root-servers.org/ for more information about the physical location of these servers.

+.. [#f8888] Some DNS resolvers allow any host to send queries.
+OpenDNS_ and GoogleDNS_ are example of open resolvers.

 .. include:: ../links.rst